BIBSYSDEV/nva-api-documentation/scenarios/authenticating/index.md

 `clientId` and `clientSecret` in return.
 This will be used to obtain an access token that is used when accessing the API.

+Most read endpoints are open.
+However, we encourage clients to request follow the procedure above to get access tokens.
+Requests without a access token may be subject to throttling if the server is under high load.

 Authentication servers:
 * Test: nva-test.auth.eu-west-1.amazoncognito.com
 * Production: nva-prod.auth.eu-west-1.amazoncognito.com